Chime (company): Products

-Chime offers various fee-free banking products, including checking accounts with no minimum balance, an automated savings feature, and early wage access.
+Chime offers various fee-free banking products, including checking accounts with no minimum balance, an automated savings feature, high-yield savings accounts, peer-to-peer payments, and an early paycheck feature.

 In September 2019, Chime launched SpotMe, a fee-free overdraft service where customers can overdraw their accounts up to $100 without incurring an overdraft fee; once the overdraft limit is reached, purchases will be declined but no traditional negative balance fees charged.

-Chime launched Credit Builder in June 2020, a credit card designed to help consumers build their credit history.
+Chime launched Credit Builder with Stride Bank, N.A in June 2020, which is a credit card designed to help consumers build their credit history.
+Chime was the most downloaded digital banking app in the U.S. during the first half of 2021, according to data collected by Apptopia.